AdVision-Group/parisdot-client/README.md

-#  Basilisk DeFi & NFTs Website
+#  AmsterDOT Crypto Conference Website

-This repository contains the code for the representative website of https://bsx.fi/.
+This repository contains the code for the representative website of https://amsterdot.io/.

 ## Technologies
 - React